1066 Country Walk

 Follow in the steps of William the Conqueror on this historic walk through the Sussex countryside which commemorates the famous battle in 1066.

-The route starts by Pevensey castle and heads through the countryside to the 15th century Herstmonceux Castle with its moat and Elizabethan gardens.
+The route starts at Pevensey Castle where the Norman army stayed before proceeding to the Battle of Hastings.
+You then head through the countryside to the 15th century Herstmonceux Castle with its moat and Elizabethan gardens.
 The path then continues through Ashburnham to the fascinating Battle Abbey, set on the site of the 1066 Battle of Hastings.

 The final section takes you to the finish point at the attractive town of Rye via Westfield and Icklesham.